 It also granted the insurer’s declaratory judgment claim.
 The plaintiffs appealed.
 On review, the appellate court reversed the dismissal of the action, finding that there was substantial evidence in the record creating questions of fact regarding whether the driver of the first car was engaged in a race and operating his vehicle negligently at the time of the crash.
 The court also ruled that summary judgment on the negligent entrustment claim was improper because evidence in the record showed that the young woman knew that the young man did not have a driver’s license and that he had only driven a few times prior to the date of the accident.

 If you were injured in a car accident, you may be entitled to compensation from the individual who caused the crash.
 The injuries and financial damages that result from even a minor collision can be serious and highly disruptive for a victim’s life.
-At the Law Offices of Michael O. Smith, we will work diligently to seek the settlement or the judgment that you deserve.
+At the Mass Injury Group, we will work diligently to seek the settlement or the judgment that you deserve.
 To schedule your free consultation, call us now at 1-617-263-0060 or contact us online.